 To show you are medically fit and healthy to pilot an aircraft during commercial operations, you will need to hold a Class 1 Aviation Medical Certificate.
 Aviation medicals are completed in a two-step process:

 - Obtain an Aviation Reference Number from the Civil Aviation Safety Authority (CASA).
-You will need to complete form 1162 and send to CASA with identification as per page 2.
-See CASA Website for further details.
+You will need to complete form 1162 and send it to CASA with identification as per page 2.
+See the CASA Website for further details.

 - Once you have received your ARN, book in for a Class 1 Medical Exam with a Designated Aviation Medical Examiner (DAME).
 Visit CASA website for the contact list of CASA Designated Aviation Medical Examiners in your local country.

 To assist prospective students to determine whether a course is suitable and appropriate for the individual needs the Institute and CAE will assess all students’ language, literacy and numeracy and digital literacy by asking you to undertake a self-assessment review prior to the enrolment.

 A course advisor will discuss the outcomes of the review and make recommendations about whether the course is suitable for you, and identify additional support where required.

 After successful completion, you can apply for one of the following courses: